 Error or rush-job by the Tatin sisters?
 Pre-existing regional dish revisited?
 Myth invented by Curmonsky to create a buzz?
 Doubts still linger…

-75 gr butter
+- 50 gr butter

-200 gr sugar
+- 75 gr sugar

-250 gr all-purpose flour
+- 250 gr flour ideally all-purpose flour

-125 gr butter
+- 125 gr butter

-50 ml cold water
+- 50 ml water (cold)

-1 egg yolk (20 gr)
+- 1 egg yolk 20 gr

 Preparation of the pie pastry.
 Follow the step by step guidelines here (with a slightly different crust, you can choose either one).

 - Gently with your fingertips mix the flour, salt and finely-diced butter.
 The texture should become like sand.
 Tip: As much as possible try to avoid having your skin in contact with the butter - therefore quickly pour the flour around the butter - and avoid mixing too long with your fingers otherwise the butter will melt.

-Add the water and the egg yolk.
+- Add the water and the egg yolk.
 Mix them in, again with your fingertips, until you have a smooth uniform mixture.
 You can also do this with your mixer (with the leaf utensil).

-Knead the dough twice (Put the dough on a floured surface, crush it with the palm of your hand and reshape a ball.
+- Knead the dough twice (Put the dough on a floured surface, crush it with the palm of your hand and reshape a ball.
 This process aerates the dough so it will not shrink in the oven).
 Cover with plastic wrap and leave it in the refrigerator for at least 1 to 2 hours.

-Preheat the oven to 170°C (340°F).
+- Preheat the oven to 160°C (320°F).

-Peel the apples, remove the cores and cut them into quarters.
+- Peel the apples, remove the cores and cut them into quarters.

-Remove the dough from the refrigerator and leave it at room temperature for a few minutes so that it won't be too cold.
-Lay it out on a clean, floured surface, flatten the dough with a rolling pin to stretch it to a circle of the correct size (1 cm bigger than you pan).
+- Take the pie crust out of the refrigerator and leave it at room temperature for a few minutes so that it won't be too cold.
+Lay it out on a clean, floured surface, roll out the dough with a rolling pin to stretch it to a circle of the correct size (1 cm bigger than you pan).

-Bake for 1 hour at 170°C (340°F).
+- Bake for 1 hour at 160°C (320°F).